JCTRoth/FullAlbumIndexer/Readme.md

+#### Have you ever seen this Full Albums on YouTube?
+When you download them than these files have not Artist set and no music category, so they will never be well integrated into your music player.

-#### This programs indexes full album music files and sets music tags for these files.
+This programs indexes full album music files and sets music tags for these files.

-#### You add the main path of your music folder and this programs iterates over all files.
-#### Music Player need this music file metadata to index the files by band,genre,year of publication
+Music Player need metadata to index the files by band,genre,year of publication.
 ##### Example single file:

-"/home/jonas/Musik/Album/ElectronicMusic/Gorillaz - Cracker Island (Full Album) 2023.opus"
+".../Album/ElectronicMusic/Gorillaz - Cracker Island (Full Album) 2023.opus"

-Generates the following information from the file name and path:
+The program will now set the following information from the file name and path:

 Artist name: Gorillaz